Skip to content

 Stress, Cortisol, and the Nervous System: Finding Balance

-She was not fine.
-Her nervous system was screaming.
-And every lab value her doctor checked was the wrong one.
+They're not fine.
+Their nervous system is screaming.
+And every lab value their doctor checked was the wrong one.

 The Three-Tiered Alarm System You Never Learned About

 Western medical education teaches the stress response as a simple on-off switch: threat appears, adrenaline fires, threat passes, body recovers.
 But that textbook version describes acute stress — the kind that lasts minutes.
-What most of my patients are living in is something entirely different: a chronic, low-grade activation that rewires the entire hormonal architecture of the body.
+What many people are living in is something entirely different: a chronic, low-grade activation that rewires the entire hormonal architecture of the body.

 The HPA axis — hypothalamic-pituitary-adrenal axis — is the master stress circuit.
 The hypothalamus, sitting deep in the brain, detects danger (real or perceived) and releases CRH (corticotropin-releasing hormone).
 CRH signals the pituitary to release ACTH.
 ACTH tells the adrenal glands to produce cortisol.
 Cortisol then feeds back to the hypothalamus, saying "message received, stand down."
 When this loop works, it is elegant.
 When chronic stress keeps the alarm ringing, the feedback loop breaks.
 The thermostat forgets what normal temperature feels like.